jyunderwood/Anagrams-iOS/README.md

 This is a quick and dirty first pass so I have a jumping off point to learn Swift.
 The project features a few things to make learning swift more engaging than just a "Hello World" application such as a linked tree and async queues.

 The important things are the models.
 The view controllers are just to make it usable.

+__Requires the latest Xcode 6 beta__

 ## License